NOTE: This post may contain affiliate links from which I will earn a small commission. Any and all support is greatly appreciated!

-I give my goats copper boluses approximately every 4 months.
+I give my goats copper boluses as needed.
 Some give them yearly, some give every 6 months, and others bolus every 3 months.
 It depends on how severe your deficiencies are.
 Boluses usually take care of copper deficiencies quickly and efficiently.
-A good solution for selenium issues has been Replamin Plus Gel, this can be given weekly to boost a deficient goat, it is especially helpful during pregnancy (where selenium is greatly needed).
+A good solution for selenium issues is Replamin Plus Gel or Selenium/Vitamin E Gel, this can be given weekly (Replamin) or monthly (Selenium/E) to boost a deficient goat, it is especially helpful during pregnancy (where selenium is greatly needed).
 Zinc deficiency is something that I struggle with as well—Zinpro40, TruCare4, and even human zinc supplements given correctly, can all help to correct this!

 Hay, water, and minerals, are the three main points of a goat’s diet.
 Now onto additional supplements/foods …

 This is a biggie.
 Not a big part of a diet, but a big topic for discussion.
 Some people say not to feed grain at all, some say to always feed grain no matter what.
 I’m the middle ground.
 My view on grain is that no, it’s not necessary.
-The only time I will suggest that grain might be useful, is if a goat is in milk/about to be in milk, or for a growing goat.
-For growing goats, I would still not exceed 1-2 cups daily.
+The only time I will suggest that grain might be useful, is if a goat is in milk/about to be in milk, or for a growing goat/goat in need of weight.
+For young growing goats, I would still not exceed 1-2 cups daily.
+For underweight goats, please see THIS POST.
 They do not need much grain if the rest of their diet is well balanced!
 Milking does may need a fairly large ration of grain, start small and increase the amount until you have reached peak condition and milk production.
 But what do I mean when I say, grain?
 Pelleted grains are balanced rations – and you can even find organic ones!
 Sweet feed is not a good option for goats, with the high molasses content and poorer ingredients, it will not be a huge benefit for your goat’s health!
 It can even cause an odd milk taste in some!
 You can also balance your own ration, a pre-made grain is not necessary!
-Alfalfa pellets and oats (50/50 ratio) are a lovely feed for milking does.
-This is also a good ration to start goats on during pregnancy, or when growing, just in lesser amounts.
+Alfalfa pellets and oats (50/50 ratio) is a lovely feed for milking does.
+This is also a good ration to start goats on in late pregnancy (last month in very small amounts), or when growing, just in lesser amounts.
 Overfeeding processed grains to a pregnant doe can lead to health issues, but under-feeding can do the same.
 Feeding alfalfa in some form to your pregnant and lactating goats is usually essential.
 You can also mix your own complete feed!
 This is a commonly used formula for a DIY grain, it was inspired by a friend of mine:

 2 parts whole oats